Feat That Lets You Continue Monk Lvls

 Troll in the Playground

 Re: Monk's Belt- definitely gives Wis to AC right?
+RAW: Absolutely, as above posters have said.

 RAI: No freaking clue.